|

 refurbishment.
 This a great place to go before going out clubbing and has the same

-which is great for a coffee, breakfast or lunch.
+gay village.
 Just down the street is Exit

 pub on the ground floor, a smallish dancefloor and a very busy backroom.
 There are